daraghbyrne/stemmacademyworkshop/step4/README.md

 Once you've made those changes,  __save and flash your code__ (hit the lighting!)

-To view these variables in real time, you can do that from Particle Dev.
-Choose the `Particle` Menu (top right) and then select `Show Cloud Variables`.
-A new panel will open and after a few moments you should see something like this:
+Then you'll need to open the Particle console at [http://console.particle.io](http://console.particle.io).
+- If you log in with the information on the handout you'll be able to see all the variables from devices
+- On the left hand side click `My Devices`
+- Then click on the device that you want to see variables from
+- And press the `GET` button beside the variable.

+This will get live information from your device!

+Try changing your potentiometer readings and refreshing the values.

 ![Cloud Variables](variables.png)

-Try changing your potentiometer readings and refreshing the values.

 ### Making Announcements with `Particle.publish`